anaschwendler/dungeons-and-dragons-101/README.md

 ## 3. Keeping track of adventure

 Also, when there is combat, the track might be controlable by the DM, which our tool also provides.
+This also might keep track of the iniative values rolled by the heroes.

 ```
 dnd combat